LynNell Hancock

-LynNell Hancock is an education reporter and professor.
+LynNell Hancock is an American education reporter and professor.
 She graduated from the University of Iowa and the Columbia University Graduate School of Journalism, where she is now a professor.

 After graduating from Columbia, Hancock worked as a reporter with the New York Daily News and The Village Voice, mainly covering education and children's issues.
 A former education editor of Newsweek, Hancock is active in several education and children's organizations.

 At Columbia, Hancock teaches education and children's reporting.
 She is the author of "Hands to Work," a book about the lives of three welfare recipients in New York City.